Michigan Microbusiness Licensee Opportunities

 Proposition One legalized recreational marijuana in the State of Michigan and created new license types for cannabis companies in Michigan.
 While most recreational cannabis licenses require the applicant to first have a Michigan medical marijuana license, one license type did not—the Marijuana Microbusiness.

-Microbusiness licenses are initially limited to Michigan residents and licensees cannot hold any other recreational marijuana license.
+Microbusiness licenses are initially limited to Michigan residents, and licensees cannot hold any other recreational marijuana license.
 Microbusinesses also cannot sell to other licensees—they can only sell directly to consumers over the age of 21.
 While these requirements do restrict what a microbusiness licensee can do with the license, they also serve to protect the Michigan microbusiness market from large “big cannabis” companies that will eventually swallow up much of the Michigan market as they have done in other states such as California and Colorado.

-Microbusinesses in Michigan will also be subject to two sets up regulations.
+Microbusinesses in Michigan will also be subject to two sets of regulations.
 First, they will be subject to state-level regulations from the Department of Licensing and Regulatory Affairs—or “LARA”.
 These regulations have yet to come out and are expected to be released by the end of 2019.
 Another potential set of regulations are municipal regulations.
 Municipalities are able to place additional regulations and requirements on Michigan microbusinesses that operate within their municipality, as long as such regulations are not considered to be unreasonably impractical.

 So what can you do with a Michigan cannabis microbusiness license?
 The possibilities are endless!
 One of the business models we have seen that has attracted the most attention are cannabis lounges, also sometimes called Amsterdam-style coffee shops.
 Other business models include “tour-and-taste” operations, which are popular in California, as well as Cannabis-themed arcades, movie theaters, restaurants, and more!